RyanNielson/Bedrock-Unity/README.md

 # Bedrock
 A collection Unity scripts and assets to help get your projects off the ground.
+This is a work in progress and will be improved quite rapidly.

 ## Features